There are over 3 billion social media users around the world*. That’s 40% of the global population.

 Grab an agile partner!

-Partnerships with agencies such as Bright Innovation who live and breathe creative are often a cost effect way to get the most out of your content budget.
-Not only do we have a full-service internal team comprising of wordsmiths, design wizards and expert consultants in virtual marketing and change comms, our capabilities stretch from the trustworthy infographic to video, podcasts to unique customer experiences.
+Partnerships with consultancies such as Bright who live and breathe creative are often a cost effect way to get the most out of your content budget.
+Not only do we have a full-service internal team comprising of wordsmiths, design wizards and expert consultants in virtual marketing and change comms, our capabilities stretch from the trustworthy infographic to video, podcasts to unique customer experiences and embedding agile ways of working.

-Our Minimum Viable Marketing methodology also has agile at the heart of it, meaning we pick up all the testing, adjusting, learning and optimising – leaving you with a suite of assets and one monthly report full of the information you care about and none of the fuss in between.
+Our marketing methodology also has agile at the heart of it, meaning we pick up all the testing, learning and optimising – leaving you with a suite of assets and one monthly report full of the information you care about and none of the fuss in between.

-If you would like to learn more about our agile methods and approach to content marketing in the B2B space, get yourself a copy of our Minimum Viable Marketing eBook.
-Or if you’d rather ask us some questions instead, ping us an email instead: email@example.com
+If you would like to learn more about agile marketing and our approach to content marketing in the B2B space, get yourself a copy of our Minimum Viable Marketing eBook.
+Or if you’d rather ask us some questions instead, ping us an email instead: [email protected]